Frequently Asked Questions

 How much does the program cost?

-Current tuition and fees by credit hour for in-state and out-of-state students may be found on the web page for the Office of the Bursar.
+Current tuition and fees by credit hour for in-state and out-of-state students may be found on the web page for the Student Financial Services and Cashiering.

 Does the program offer scholarships?

 The HCIM program does not offer scholarships to students upon admission.
-Some scholarships and assistantships (which typically include tuition remission) are available to students once they have enrolled.
+A limited number of assistantships (which typically include tuition remission) are available to students once they have enrolled.
 More information about financial aid is available here.

 Are there employment opportunities on campus?

 Many students do wind up working on campus, either as graduate assistants or in hourly positions.
-The ejobs.umd.edu portal provides listings of many of the open graduate assistantship positions.
+The ejobs.umd.edu portal provides listings of some openings.

 What is the career path for someone pursuing an HCIM degree?